rsp/travis-hello-cpp/README.md

 * [test](test)
 * [.travis.yml](.travis.yml)

-For more info and list of other languages see:
+For more info and examples for other languages see:

 * https://github.com/rsp/travis-hello